Nearly $190 billion - or close to 10 per cent of Australia's GDP - has now been pledged to the country's economic recovery from the COVID-19 crisis.

 Want to make a splash with clients and stakeholders?
 There’s a lot of value in a live event – despite the challenges — writes Emma Britton.
 In a world where we connect online at an ever-quickening pace, hosting a live event or holding a face-to-face catch up can seem … outdated.
 It’s inconvenient.
 You have to juggle calendars.
 People might not show.
 Why host an event when you can blast out an EDM to your contacts to get your message across?
 Why bother with networking when you can sit at home and tweet (or even pretend you were at the function

-A new year presents new opportunities to implement your corporate strategy.
-Cannings Purple’s Investor Relations Director, Andrew Rowell, ask why every company doesn’t have this at the top of their New Year’s list.
 Will 2018 be better than 2017?
 Even if 2017 was a corker, you’d be expecting that your management team will be saying ‘yes’.
 Continuing on the same path is not a strategy, in the same way that hope is not a strategy.
 Yet it is staggering how many companies don’t have a coherent strategy to communicate to their stakeholders.
-Sure, they might have a management team in place and a core
+Sure, they might have a management team in place and a core business that is humming.
+However, many can’t articulate where they see their business going or what it will look like in one, three or five years’ time.
+Often the plans for creating value

 It is that time of the year again, when the leaders of the majority of public companies have the opportunity to showcase their annual efforts to their investors and provide an insight into the prospects for the future.
 As the bulk of AGMs get underway this month, corporate services Morrow Sodali offered advice to business leaders on how best to engage with shareholders, including activist shareholders, using New York-based fund manager BlackRock – the world’s largest investor with more than $US5 trillion of assets under management – as a profile case.
 In the report, Morrow Sodali chairman John Wilcox said shareholders like